Brazilians pay homage to victims of dam collapse

 On Friday, operations seemed to enter a new phase as firefighters began excavating the mud with heavy machinery.
 So far, efforts have been focused on finding bodies closer to the surface and did not involve backhoes.

+Aside from the human tragedy, de Melo Barcelos stressed that the city would need financial help from the federal government as nearly 35 percent of taxes collected for the municipality come from mining activities.

+“We are a mining town.
+If we lose that 35 percent of tax collection, we’re not going to be able to attend to basic social services,” the mayor said, citing costs related to health and education.

-The tailings, which contain toxic levels of iron oxide, plastered 252 hectares (623 acres) of the adjacent city of Brumadinho and the Paraopeba River.
+The tailings, which contain toxic levels of iron oxide, plastered 252 hectares (623 acres) of Brumadinho and the Paraopeba River.

 Vale SA, the company that ran and operated the dam, said the residues did not have dangerous levels of metals, but experts argue that the impact on the environment could be irreversible.